sonniebailey/sonniebailey.github.io/about-content.md

 If you're interested, in late 2019 I wrote a detailed article on ["How I money"](https://wealthandrisk.nz/how-i-money/).

-### How do you measure success?

-#### Selflessly...

-In the context of Fairhaven Wealth, I track success by the satisfaction of my clients.

-I ask clients whether my service covered everything they wanted it to cover.
-I encourage clients to push back and challenge anything that they don't agree with or that doesn't resonate with them.

-From my perspective, I'm successful if I've helped clients cultivate an understanding of their situation, so that they can make confident decisions that are aligned with their values and priorities.

-I'm successful if, after working with me, they feel more comfortable and confident about their financial futures.

-The [kind words of my clients](https://fairhavenwealth.co.nz/testimonial) are a good barometer of my success.

-#### ... and on a more personal (and selfish) note

-Although it's important that I generate an income from Fairhaven Wealth, I've also created this business so I can have flexibility with my time, so I can spend time with family and focus on other projects.

-For me, success is also about being able to speak without fear or favour, and living with integrity in line with my values and beliefs.

-Ultimately, success (and true wealth) for me is more about maintaining good health and good relationships than maximising the size of my balance sheet.

 #### What ethical frameworks guide your practice?

 I believe grappling earnestly with ethical questions is part of living a meaningful life, and it's important to ensure that the frameworks we apply personally are in line with how we act professionally.